Speak to a local memory care advisor 24/7: (888) 595-9951

 Harbors Assisted Living

-Harbors Assisted Living, located at 1010 Alice St provides dementia and Alzheimer’s care service in East Tawas, Michigan and provides amenities that include secure indoor and outdoor wandering areas, dementia-trained nurses on staff and mental games.
+Harbors Assisted Living, situated at 1010 Alice St includes memory care service in East Tawas, Michigan and includes services like monitoring of medications, certified caregivers that specialize in dementia and Alzheimer’s care and special Alzheimer’s programs to decrease frustration.
 Harbors Assisted Living has a total of 6 dementia and Alzheimer’s units for Iosco county and nearby areas residents.
-Harbors Assisted Living is licensed to offer memory care in East Tawas, Michigan.
+Harbors Assisted Living is state-licensed to offer memory care in East Tawas, Michigan.
 Its license # AS350383735.

 Does Medicare pay for memory care costs in Hale, Michigan?